krschroeder/base-elem-js/readme.md

 document.body.append(div);

 ```
-Creates a new HTML element with the specified tag, attributes, and inner HTML content.

 ### isHidden
+Checks if the specified element is hidden (i.e., has display: none or visibility: hidden).

 ```typescript
 isHidden(elem: HTMLElement): boolean
 ```
-Checks if the specified element is hidden (i.e., has display: none or visibility: hidden).

 ### isVisible
+Checks if the specified element is visible (i.e., does not have display: none or visibility: hidden).

 ```typescript
 isVisible(elem: HTMLElement): boolean
 ```
-Checks if the specified element is visible (i.e., does not have display: none or visibility: hidden).

 ### elemRects
+Small wrapper over `elem.getBoundingClientRect()` that returns the proportions and positioning of an element.

 ```typescript
 elemRects(elem: HTMLElement): DOMRect;
 ```
-Small wrapper over `elem.getBoundingClientRect()` that returns the proportions and positioning of an element.

 ### find
+Finds elements matching the selector within the specified base element.

 ```typescript
 find(selector: string, base: HTMLElement = document): HTMLElement[]
 ```
-Finds elements matching the selector within the specified base element.

 ### findBy
+Finds elements by type (id, class, or tag) within the specified base element.

 ```typescript
 findBy(type: FindBy, selector: string, base: HTMLElement = document): HTMLElement[]
 ```
-Finds elements by type (id, class, or tag) within the specified base element.

 ### findOne
+Finds the first element matching the selector within the specified base element.

 ```typescript
 findOne(selector: string, base: HTMLElement = document): HTMLElement
 ```
-Finds the first element matching the selector within the specified base element.

 ### map
 The `map` function iterates over an array of HTML elements, applies a callback function to each element, and returns a new array containing the results.
 Optionally, it can ensure that the results are unique.
 The map function in this context is meant for DOM elements.

 ```typescript